What are the 4 major revolutionary trends in the world of work?

 • etc.

-"In the office, we create living spaces, meeting places, which encourage exchange.
-Today's worker is looking for a company where he can be happy at work (individual and collective well-being), flexible in his tasks and in his way of working, that will allow him to find a meaning in what he does".
+"In offices, we create living spaces and meeting places that encourage exchange.
+Today's worker is looking for a company where he can be happy at work (individual and collective well-being), flexible in his tasks and his way of working, where he can find meaning in what he does".

-"A decade ago, workers worked for their employer, who in turn worked for the good of his company.
+"Ten years ago, workers were dedicated to their employer, who in turn worked for the good of his company.
 Today, the perspective is reversed [...].
-There are two reasons for this evolution: on the one hand, workers have become more protected and demanding individuals, and on the other hand, they seek meaning in their work by participating in projects that have a broader scope."
+There are two reasons for this evolution: on the one hand, workers have become more protected and demanding individuals, and on the other, they seek meaning in their work by participating in projects with a broader scope."

-Most workers today are looking for meaning in their work.
-To understand how it fits into a larger purpose and how it can contribute to something of value to society.
+Most of today's workers are looking to give meaning to their work.
+To understand how it fits into a wider purpose, and how it can contribute to something of value to society.

-Work is no longer seen as a simple obligation, a necessity to earn money and provide for basic needs.
+Work is no longer seen as a simple obligation, a necessity to earn money and meet basic needs.
 Today's employees want to feel connected to their work and know that it has a positive impact on the world.

-"For the new generation, work should be food, but also exciting.
-Their goal is to enjoy life.
+"For the new generation, work has to be food, but also exciting.
+Their aim is to enjoy life.

-Journalist Emilie Vidaud addresses this quest for meaning very well in her book "The Social Calling."
-It explores the growing trend of workers seeking meaning and purpose in their work, as well as ways in which companies can respond to this quest to create a work environment that encourages employees to become more invested and contribute to something bigger than themselves.
+Journalist Emilie Vidaud tackles this quest for meaning very well in her book "The Social Calling".
+It explores the growing tendency for workers to seek meaning and purpose in their work, and the ways in which companies can respond to this quest to create a working environment that encourages employees to become more involved and contribute to something greater than themselves.

 For example: